nayere6342/sep11-freedom-project/blog/entry03.md

 ## Intro:

 For a bit of context.
 My third entry I have been mostly learn the same sort of thing from the last entry.
 For my freedom project that I have started in _kaboom.js_ I have learn a ton of things such as how to create a object spawning loop.
 With this you can create a puzzle game or like a endless runner!
 But it can also led to crashs though game object spawning.
+Now, on to the code presentation.

 ## Code Presentation:

-Now, on to the code presentation.
-In this, it's mostly things from the last
+In this, it's mostly things from the last blog and this blog such as the spwaning object loop script.
+By have this, it can make a simple game into fun enjoyable game.
+Like I said before, I have learn a ton of things such as how to create a object spawning loop.
+With this you can create a puzzle game or like a endless runner!
+But it can also led to crashs though game object spawning.
+By using _kaboom.js_ you can learn so much about how game devlopment works in a small programing app.
+Now here is a quick preview of what was made before hand:

 ```Js
 const FLOOR_HEIGHT = 48